Product Research ‘Musts’ We Overlook – And Never Learn!

 Price is a fundamental decision-making factor that affects consumer buying behavior.
 It is a great mitigator and propagator of ‘reason’ for all of us.
 Price psychology, strategy, and research are absolutely crucial while assessing, creating, launching or re-launching a product.
 Any product.

-The price of the product must commensurate with the value or ‘promise’ of the product.
+The price of the product must be commensurate with the value or ‘promise’ of the product.
 This is not an ’empty’ promise; it is a realistic promise with a truthful claim, based on the company’s agency’s industry-relevant experience, technical skill, proven value, and consistent credibility.

 It is imperative that every entrepreneur or company researches this important and most fundamental element when it comes to their products or services.
 Studying market trends, industry patterns, competitors and even newcomers – is absolutely crucial in gathering vital, proactive and effective pricing data.